Snodg005/Study-On-Alexa-Skills-Regarding-Invocation/README.md

 This holds code to a Home Skill Lambda that does not hold any physical IoT device.

-It only holds a dummy example device.
+It only holds a dummy example device for Alexa voice interaction.

 This code is based on Amazon's virtual device tutorial. https://developer.amazon.com/en-US/docs/alexa/smarthome/steps-to-build-a-smart-home-skill.html